meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 85
 ---
-You need to constrain the GitHub provider to version 2.1 or greater.Which of the following should you put into the Terraform 0.12 configuration's provider block?
+You need to constrain the GitHub provider to version 2.1 or greater.
+Which of the following should you put into the Terraform 0.12 configuration's provider block?

 - A. version >= 2.1
 - B. version ~> 2.1
-- C. version = ג€<= 2.1ג€
+- C. version = "<= 2.1"
-- D. version = ג€>= 2.1ג€
+- D. version = ">= 2.1"

 > [!done]- [Answer](https://www.examtopics.com/discussions/hashicorp/view/75724-exam-terraform-associate-topic-1-question-85-discussion/)
 > D

 ## Question 86
 ---
 You just scaled your VM infrastructure and realized you set the count variable to the wrong value.
-You correct the value and save your change.What do you do next to make your infrastructure match your configuration?
+You correct the value and save your change.
+What do you do next to make your infrastructure match your configuration?

 - A. Run an apply and confirm the planned changes
 - B. Inspect your Terraform state because you want to change it